-According to domestic goddess Martha Stewart, it's "perfectly all right," to leave your load overnight.
-"If you get up in the morning and throw it in the dryer, it should probably be OK."
-Just "don't make a habit of it."
+There are two types of people in the world: those who set their schedule around laundry loads and those who accidentally leave wet clothes in the dryer.
+So who's right?
+Well, according to domestic goddess Martha Stewart, it's "perfectly all right" to leave your load overnight.
+"If you get up in the morning and throw it in the dryer, it should probably be OK" — just "don't make a habit of it."

 How long before wet clothes mildew?

 Within the first 8 to 12 hours, you won't get any odor, according to Lucinda Ottusch, the lead home economist at the Whirlpool Institute of Fabric Science.
 Because odor is often a sign that there is mildew, you'll want to put your nose to the test.
 "One way you can kind of tell is if it smells all right.
 That mold and that bacteria that starts to grow on damp clothes and environments — that's very pungent," Stewart said; hence why wet clothes smell.
 If you let your wet clothes sit long enough, you'll have to deal with not only the mildew smell in your clothes, but also possible stains and patches of rotten fabric.
 Yuck!

 The moist environment of your washer encourages mold and mildew to release spores.
 This can cause problems for people with conditions like asthma.
 "Normally, when people breathe in these spores, their immune system helps get rid of them by coughing or sneezing.
 If you aren’t sensitive to mold, you may never even experience a reaction," Pheena Kenny, who works with the The Asthma Society of Ireland, told RTÉ.
 "But for some people with asthma who are sensitive to mold spores, it can act as a trigger, causing asthma symptoms to get worse.”

 And it's not just people with asthma who should be concered with mold and mildew causing health issues.
 Babies, children, the elderly, and people who suffer from eczema are also at risk because of their weaker immune systems.